PawseySC/vScheduler/README.md

 ## A. Management Instance Setup

+1. Make sure `atd` is installed in `/usr/bin`.

-1. Clone the vis scheduler repo
+2. Clone the vis scheduler repo

-2. Setup virtual environemt on Management Instance
+3. Setup virtual environemt on Management Instance

     To have the script running environment clean and isolated, install all packages in a virtual environment avoiding confliction or version incompatibility issues with other tools/packages.